Prateek-1110/student_adaptability_for_online_education/README.md

 Dataset Features

 1. Gender: Male/Female.
 2. Age Group: Different age categories.
 3. Educational Stage: Primary, Secondary, or Higher Education.
 4. IT Usage: Frequency and comfort with technology.
 5.Adaptability Level: Target variable (Low, Medium, High).
 6. The dataset is publicly available on Kaggle.

 **Project Workflow**

-1. Data Preparation
+**1. Data Preparation**

 Ensure the dataset is formatted correctly, with features stored in a CSV file.
 Preprocess the data to:

-Handle missing values.
+A. Handle missing values.

-Normalize/scale features.
+B. Normalize/scale features.

-Encode categorical variables.
+C. Encode categorical variables.

-2. Model Implementation
+**2. Model Implementation**

 We use the following machine learning models to classify students' adaptability levels:

-Decision Tree: A tree-based algorithm that splits data based on feature values.
+A. Decision Tree: A tree-based algorithm that splits data based on feature values.

-Random Forest: An ensemble of decision trees for improved accuracy and robustness.
+B. Random Forest: An ensemble of decision trees for improved accuracy and robustness.

-K-Nearest Neighbors (KNN): A distance-based classifier.
+C. K-Nearest Neighbors (KNN): A distance-based classifier.

-Support Vector Machine (SVM): A model that finds the hyperplane maximizing class separation.
+D.Support Vector Machine (SVM): A model that finds the hyperplane maximizing class separation.

-XGBoost: A gradient boosting algorithm for high-performance classification.
+E. XGBoost: A gradient boosting algorithm for high-performance classification.

-3. Training the Models
+**3. Training the Models**

 Each model is trained through:

-Splitting the data into training and validation sets.
+A. Splitting the data into training and validation sets.

-Hyperparameter tuning for optimal performance.
+B. Hyperparameter tuning for optimal performance.

-Training the models and calculating metrics.
+C. Training the models and calculating metrics.

-4. Evaluation
+**4. Evaluation**

-Evaluate the trained models using:
+A. Evaluate the trained models using:

-Accuracy: Percentage of correctly classified instances.
+B. Accuracy: Percentage of correctly classified instances.

-Precision, Recall, F1 Score: Additional metrics for detailed analysis.
+C. Precision, Recall, F1 Score: Additional metrics for detailed analysis.

-Confusion Matrix: Visualize prediction results.
+D. Confusion Matrix: Visualize prediction results.

-5. Results
+**5. Results**

 The best accuracy achieved was 90.7%, using the XGBoost model.
 This demonstrates strong performance in predicting students' adaptability levels.